 Comoros' national football team is nicknamed after the West Indian Ocean coelacanth, a rare ray-finned and hollowed-spined fish thought to have been extinct until recent discoveries in the 20th century.
-Until the 2014 friendly against Burkina Faso, Comoros was virtually extinct in football.

-Ben Boina played in all eight matches in 2015, included a two-legged series against Zimbabwe as Comoros lost 2-0 on aggregate during the 2016 Africa Nations Championship qualifiers.
+Ben Boina played in all eight matches in 2015, including a two-legged series against Zimbabwe as Comoros lost 2-0 on aggregate during the 2016 Africa Nations Championship qualifiers.
 Comoros's defense improved as it had not allowed more than two goals since 2011, but the offense had struggled.
 The glaring example included Comoros' next 2017 qualifier at home to Uganda.
 Trailing 1-0, Comoros had a chance to tie the match, but Mohamed M'Changama missed his penalty kick in the 65th minute.

 That scoreless drought continued into its FIFA World Cup qualifiers against Lesotho, with the first leg finished scoreless.
 Another early exit seemed likely when Lesotho Tšepo Seturumane scored 19 minutes into the second leg.
 The landlocked nation was looking to continue its recent upward trend until the elder M'Changama made amend.
 His 71st-minute goal determined the outcome as the away goal sent Comoros into dreamland.

-One Historic Win as the Islands Draw on Inspiration
+One Historic Win

 Born in Passamainty, a village on the French collectivity Mayotte, El Fardou Mohamed Ben Nabouhane was a member of Le Havre's 2008-09 squad that achieved promotion to France's top league.
 The forward had been on loan with Greek outfit Levadiakos in January 2016, when he scored against Greek giants Olympiakos, the club Ben Nabouhane had been just three weeks earlier.